dankamongmen/scblockchain/README.md

 * Docker 18.06+ (docker.io)

+If Debian packages are to be built, extra packages are required, as is sudo access (to create a chroot):

+* pbuilder

 ### Docker

 Among other formats, Catena is distributed as a Debian-based Docker image.
 The `docker` target will make use of the `dockerbuild` target to:

 1. Create a Debian container with build dependencies
-2. Build catena within that container, and run unit tests
+2. Build a debian package within that image
-3. Extract the catena and catenatest binaries
+3. Extract the catena deb
 4. Create a new Debian container, and install catena directly to it.
 5. Serialize this second container to a local tarball.

 The resulting container can be run on any Docker node.
 A persistent, per-node volume ought be attached for the ledger and node PKI.

+### Debian

+A Debian source package (tarball and .dsc) can be created with the `debsrc` target.
+A Debian binary package can be created with the `debbin` target.

 ## Running the catena daemon